 v. mc-production

 Once in the periplasm, PP1 can then bind to microcystin.
-Microcystin is represented by small purple turtles (controlled by mc-production slider) which enter or exit the cell through pores in the outer membrane at the left hand side.
-Like PP1, they rolls over to the top or bottom if it leaves from there.
+Microcystin is represented by small purple turtles (controlled by mc-production slider) which enter or exit the cell through pores in the outer membrane at the left side.
+Like PP1, they roll over to the top or bottom if they encounter those walls.

 Microcystin cannot enter the cytoplasm.